zyexro/TeleVip-Lsposed/README.md

 All TeleVip updates are posted on my Telegram channel: [TeleVip](https://t.me/t_l0_e)

+# Warning
+This module is intended for educational purposes only, you may have problems with your WhatsApp account, risk of banning!
+Use it at your own risk.

 # License

 This project is licensed under the GNU General Public License v3.0 (GPLv3).